eclipse-vertx/vert.x/manual.md

 In this section we'll give an overview of the main concepts in Vert.x.
 Many of these concepts will be discussed in more depth later on in this manual.

+<a id="verticle"> </a>

 ### Verticle

-The execution unit in Vert.x is called a *verticle* (think of a particle, for Vert.x).
+The packages of code that Vert.x executes are called *verticles* (think of a particle, for Vert.x).

 Verticles can be written in JavaScript, Ruby, Java, Groovy or Python (we're looking to support Clojure, Scala and other languages before long).

+Many verticles can be executing concurrently in the same Vert.x instance.

 An application might be composed of multiple verticles deployed on different nodes of your network communicating by exchanging messages over the Vert.x event bus.